Tsrt2k6/odin-recipies/README.md

 # odin-recipies

-The quick brown fox jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog